-- Promote use of potential funding from other parts of the County Council e.g. members' grants and leaders' grants. - Continue to work closely with partners, including the District and Borough Councils, the NHS and the Voluntary and Community Sector.
-Together we can look at funding available and services already in place that could support any users that are affected by the proposal. - Provide free training support for voluntary and community organisation staff whose focus is working with adults at risk of declining health and wellbeing (particularly organisations supporting adults with protected characteristics), e.g. online training for volunteers on how to identify any risks faced by service users and how they could be addressed, advice on how to best use a Strength Based Approach (support a person to use all the strengths and resources they already have) and guides on how to support clients who raise mental health concerns. • Run sessions with social care teams, voluntary and community groups to increase understanding of how to access AHC support and services, how technology can support people to live safely at home and how to access IT and equipment that supports wellbeing at home. • Continue to use our Connect to Support Hampshire website to provide information about local community services available to residents. • Continue to support people to successfully carry out tasks online, working with Libraries and other externals partners, including the NHS to improve digital inclusion. • Continue to work with voluntary, community and social enterprise organisations that support adults with protected characteristics, to increase the number of volunteers in Hampshire.
-This can be through research, marketing and the sharing of ideas. • Adults' Health and Care staff would continue to liaise with VCSE sector key representatives to monitor the impact of these changes and the mitigating measures being undertaken.
+amiles seems and best these seeds by

+service users and how they could be addressed, advice on how to best

+,

+use a Strength Based Approach

+(support a person to use all the

+strengths and resources they already

+have) and guides on how to support

+clients who raise mental health

+concerns.

+• Run sessions with social care teams,

+voluntary and community groups to

+increase understanding of how to

+access AHC support and services,

+how technology can support people

+to live safely at home and how to

+access IT and equipment that

+supports wellbeing at home.

+Continue to use our Connect to

+Support Hampshire website to

+provide information about local

+community services available to

+residents.

+Continue to support people to

+successfully carry out tasks online,

+working with Libraries and other

+external partners, including the NHS

+to improve digital inclusion.

+Continue to work with voluntary,

+community and social enterprise

+organisations that support adults with

+protected characteristics, to increase the number of volunteers in

+Hampshire.
+This can be through

+·

+research, marketing and the sharing of ideas.

+UI lueas.